twilight-taurus/cnector/README.md

 A barebones video game engine built in Open Source Heaven

-Ontop a Pristine Set Of Open Source Dependencies.
+Ontop of a Pristine Set Of Open Source Dependencies.

 Credit goes out to all the vendors!

+#

+Primary language: C

+Secondary language: C++